mvolkmann/blog/src/content-security-policy.md

   "default-src 'self'",

   // This allows sending HTTP requests to the JSONPlaceholder API.
-  // It also allows reload-client.js to create a WebSocket.
+  // It also allows client-side JavaScript code to create a WebSocket.
   "connect-src 'self' https://jsonplaceholder.typicode.com ws:",

   // This allows getting Google fonts.